skarges3/wdw/wp-content/plugins/flamingo/readme.txt

 == Changelog ==

+= 2.0 =

+* Displays spam logs in the Inbound Message editor page.
+* Displays reCAPTCHA logs in the Inbound Message editor page.

 = 1.9 =

 * The admin screen UI has been updated.
 * Enables to search Inbound Messages by keywords used in the Consent and Meta sections.
 * Introduces personal data eraser for Address Book and Inbound Messages data.

-= 1.8 =

-* Remove support for outdated Akismet APIs.
-* Take consent data through an inbound message.